KeithWilliamsGMIT/Emerging-Technologies-Jupyter/README.md

 ## 6. Fit a line
 Fit a straight line to the variables petal length and petal width for the whole data set.
 Plot the data points in a scatter plot with the best fit line shown.

+## 7. Calculate the R-squared value
+Calculate the R-squared value for your line above.